sridevikaza/f1tenth_lab5/README.md

 ## VII.
 Deliverables

 - **Deliverable 1**: Submit the map files ai_makerspace.pgm and ai_makerspace.yaml) that you've made using `slam_toolbox`.
-- **Deliverable 2**: Commit your pure pursuit package to GitHub.
-Your commited code should run smoothly in simulation.
+- **Deliverable 2**: Submit your code on Canvas.
+Your submitted code should run smoothly in simulation.
 - **Deliverable 3**: Submit a link to a video on YouTube showing the real car following waypoints in or near AI makerspace.
 Show a screen recording of rviz.

 ## VIII: Grading Rubric